zklogan/Centralia/README.md

 Centralia
 =========

-Flying Robotic Journalism class: Investigation and filming with quadcopter of Centralia PA Clio Davis
+Flying Robotic Journalism class: Investigation and filming with quadcopter of Centralia PA.

+Clio Davis

 Vicci Ho

 Zoe Logan

 with help from Amelia Winger-Bearskin